dotnet/docs/docs/architecture/maui/introduction.md

 - An ordering microservice, which is a domain-driven service that uses domain-driven design patterns.
 - A basket microservice, which is a data-driven CRUD service that uses Redis Cache.

-These backend services are implemented as microservices using ASP.NET Core MVC, and are deployed as unique containers within a single Docker host.
+These backend services are implemented as microservices using ASP.NET Core, and are deployed as unique containers with .NET Aspire.
 Collectively, these backend services are referred to as the eShop reference application.
 Client apps communicate with the backend services through a Representational State Transfer (REST) web interface.
-For more information about microservices and Docker, see [Containerized microservices](micro-services.md).
+For more information about microservices and conainers, see [Containerized microservices](micro-services.md).

-For information about the implementation of the backend services, see [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).

 ## Multi-Platform app